thomasmore-dn/ai-docker-IshaanVijayPuniya/ai-docker-IshaanVijayPuniya/README.md

 nginx
 flasks is the python backend with a ML model and nginx is the server

-Model I used for this: My Own
+Model I used for this: My Own Movie genre classficiation

-open console and go cd into nginx-docker-exercise folder create and run the docker containers (linux): 'sudo docker-compose up --build' if finished, enter "localhost" in browser enter movie plot in the form on the website and press the button predict and wait for model to predict the 2 movies!
+open console and go cd into ai=docker folder

+create and run the docker containers (linux): 'sudo docker-compose up --build'

+if finished, enter "localhost" in browser

+enter movie plot in the form on the website and press the button predict and wait for model to predict the 2 movies!